Spencer-Mason/Tech_Academy_Basic_C-Sharp/README.md

 Demontration of a try/catch block

 ### CallingMethods
-App demonstrating creating a class in a seperate .cs file with three methods, and calling those methods in the main program file
+App demonstrating creating a class in a separate .cs file with three methods, and calling those methods in the main program file

 ### MethodOverloading
 Simple console app to demonstrate method overloading